rsulli55/DiceGame/README.md

 # DiceGame

-This is a working protoype of a networked Qwixx clone.
-There is more needed to be done to make network communication more robust, but it is currently possible to successfully play the game with remote players.
+This is a networked clone of the dice game [Qwixx](https://gamewright.com/product/Qwixx).
+There is more needed to be done to make network communication more robust, but it is currently possible to play the game with remote players.

 ### Clips
 ![](clips/demo1.gif)